 Also see basic digital fault finding

-700MHz clearance is due at Winter Hill on the 12 Aug 2020 (the latter event had been postponed due to the Coronavirus) so obviously all TVs on Winter Hill will need retuning.
-Somewhat surprisingly it is due to change from a C/D to an A group on CHs 29 to 37 (excl MUXES 7 & 8).
+700MHz clearance finally finished at Winter Hill on the 12 Aug 2020 (the latter event had been postponed due to the Coronavirus) so obviously all TVs on Winter Hill will need retuning.
+Somewhat surprisingly it is due to change from a C/D to an A group on CHs 29 to 37 (excluding the "temporary" MUX 7).
 Most wideband aerials will continue to work, however, many older C/D aerials may struggle in poorer areas, Winter Hill's graph explains it all !

 The good news is that those with poor signals who swap to an A group aerial will get significantly better reception even than with a wideband.